 It wasn’t until I was standing in line at customs, returning home, exhausted after 12 days of the hardest work in the hottest heat and highest humidity I’d ever experienced, that the lesson presented itself.
 I’ve had this blog inside me for I don’t know how long, the lesson being demonstrated again and again.
 It has been asking to be written, but maybe I wasn’t listening.

 There was a young child in line in front of me.
 He asked his mom for something, but she didn’t listen.
 He asked again.
 And again.
 And again.
 She was busy with luggage and passports and her cell phone.
 He asked again, but this time he screamed his request.
-She finally listened, but now she felt justified in scolding him for screaming.
+She finally listened, but now she felt justified in scolding him for the scream.
 Was she justified?
 If we don’t listen to our kids when they ask nicely, aren’t we teaching them they need to scream if they want to be heard?
 If their requests are not listened to, whose fault is it when their requests, turn into demands?

 I pointed out this exchange to the two teenaged girls I was chaperoning on this trip.
 If mom had listened when the request was asked nicely, we wouldn’t have an irritated mom and a child who felt both unlistened to and wrongly scolded.
 It was in talking to my charges about this incident, and likening it to one I’d talked to them about back at the hospital in Pampanga, that I got my ahh moment: I know what I can write about!